nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 *What just happened?*

 `ls` stands for "list", and what you just did is list all the files of the directory you're currently in.
 That's another thing about the terminal.
 You always have a directory that you're in at any given point.
-To figure out what that is, you can use the command, `pwd`.
+To figure out what directory that is, you can type the command, `pwd` into the terminal.
 This stands for "print work directory".
 After doing this, you should see similar to:

 	/Users/nshak